fleekgonzalo/Quartz/drafts/running-an-ethereum-node/post.md

 ---
-title: "Running an Ethereum Node: A Comprehensive Guide"
+title: Running an Ethereum node in a Raspberry Pi
 draft: false
 tags:
   - ethereum